hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 #### WebSocket controller (`el.websocket`)

-Each Nablla host exposes a lightweight controller object on the host element:
+Each Sercrod host exposes a lightweight controller object on the host element:

 - Accessible as `host.websocket` in JavaScript.
 - Non-enumerable and safe to overwrite on reinitialization.